Project-Silicium/WoA-Guides/Mu-Qcom/Porting/Device.md

   BUILD_TARGETS                  = DEBUG|RELEASE
   SKUID_IDENTIFIER               = DEFAULT
   FLASH_DEFINITION               = <Device Codename>Pkg/<Device Codename>.fdf
+  # Set this to 1 if your Device has a RGB Display (Newer Devices have BGR instead of RGB)
+  DISPLAY_USES_RGBA              = 0
   USE_DISPLAYDXE                 = 0
   # Set this to 1 If your Device is A/B Device
   AB_SLOT_SUPPORT                = 0